Do you want to create a DMARC record?

 Are DMARC Records Required?

 No, DMARC records are not required for you to send emails.
 However, it’s strongly recommended that you add DMARC records to your DNS.
-This is because DMARC records protect your users from dangerous activities like phishing and unauthorized use of your email domain.
+This is because DMARC records protect you and your users from dangerous activities like phishing and unauthorized use of your email domain.

 Who Can Use DMARC Records?